KraXen72/crankshaft/README.md

 - running from source: `npm run start`, building: `npm run dist`
 - pleae edit the `.ts` files found in `src`, not `.js` files! the typescript files get compiled into js so any changes you make to javascript files are redundant.
 - please report any bugs/feature requests in the Issues.
 - feel free to submit pull requests, they will be merged as long as they support the client ideology.
-- we don't have a client discord server yet, but once there is one the link will be here => ____.p

 ## where to download?
 - go releases tab, download `crankshaft-setup-win-x64.exe` if you're on windows.